m9n8b7/machine-learning/README.md

 ## Technologies
 Project is usualy created with:
-* Python 3.7, Pandas, NumPy, Matplotlib,Math
+* Python 3.7, Pandas, NumPy, Matplotlib, Math, Random

 ## Setup
 To run this project You need Python 3.7 with installed libraries or you can use Anaconda (Spyder or Jupyter).